brosenmoller/leerlus/README.md

 - All questions support inbuilt randomization to avoid remembering question quirks instead of the actual answer.

 ### Spaced Repetition (SRS)
 Leerlus uses a **spaced repetition system** to surface the right cards at the right time.
-After answering, you rate how well you knew it — *Again*, *Hard*, *Good*, or *Easy* — and Leerlus schedules your next review accordingly.
+After answering, you rate how well you knew it (*Again*, *Hard*, *Good*, or *Easy*) and Leerlus schedules your next review accordingly.
 Similar to anki, but not limited to flashcards.

 ### Other Features
 - Sync across devices (local network)